movableink/depl/README.md

     Deploy? ([y]es / [n]o / [g]ithub) : y
     Deployed d836d33

-deploy_s3 relies on a `.deploy` file to tell it where to write the git hash.
+depl relies on a `.deploy` file to tell it where to write the git hash.
 Right now it is tied to Amazon S3, but using fog it could send to any cloud provider.

 Movable Ink uses Chef to push out new code, and Chef can simply read s3 for the revision to know exactly which version to deploy.
 This allows newly provisioned machines to get the latest deployed version while not requiring changes to the provisioning system every time the project is updated.